 I am an Assistant Professor in the Department of Politics at New York University.
 I study the effects of electoral institutions on distributive politics, broadly conceived.
 Almost all of my work uses contemporary Japan as the main case, but I have also written on Mexico and New Zealand.
 You can view my CV here.

 I graduated with a Ph.D. from the Department of Government at Harvard University in 2011.
 I earned my B.A.
 Hons (First Class) in Political Science from Victoria University of Wellington in 2003 and my B.A. in Japanese and Political Studies from the University of Otago in 2002, both in my native New Zealand.
 I studied Politics and International Relations at the University of Tokyo from 2000-2001 on the AIKOM program, and again from 2003-2004 on a Japanese Ministry of Education scholarship, during which time I served as an intern for Japan's Liberal Democratic Party.
-I have taken almost a decade of training in the Japanese language and have spent five years in Japan.
+I have undergone almost a decade of training in the Japanese language and have spent five years in Japan.

 More information about my research, data, publications, and teaching can be found by clicking the links above or reading my CV.